jupyter-widgets-contrib/ipycanvas/docs/source/drawing_shapes.rst

 Lines styles
 ++++++++++++

+You can change the following ``Canvas`` attributes in order to change the lines styling:

 - ``line_width``: (float) Sets the width of lines drawn in the future, must be a positive number.
 Default to 1.0.
 - ``line_cap``: (str) Sets the appearance of the ends of lines, possible values are 'butt', 'round' and 'square'.
 Default to 'butt'.